cmu-sei/crucible/docs/alloy-overview.md

 ## Alloy Event Template

-An Alloy _event template_ is used to associate one or more of the individual Crucible applications, including a Player view template, Caster directory, and Steamfitter scenario template.
+An Alloy _event template_ is used to associate one or more of the individual Crucible applications, including a Player view, Caster directory, and Steamfitter scenario template.
 When an event template is launched, a new event is created.

 Only a **system admin** or a **content developer** can create or modify event templates in the Alloy administrator user interface. **System admin** and **content developer** permissions are granted to users in the Player administrator user interface.